sqlitecloud/sdk/GO/src/sqliteweb/doc/api/dashboard/v1/{projectID}/nodes/GET.md

   latitude      = 44.931,
   longitude     = 10.533,
   node_id       = 0,                            -- id of the node inside de cluster
-  status        = "",                           -- raft status of the node in the cluster (LIST NODES) progress      = "",                           -- progress is in one of the three statethree state: probe, replicate, snapshot.
-(LIST NODES) match         = 0,                            -- is the index of the highest known matched raft entry (LIST NODES) match_leader  = 0,                            -- is the index of the highest known matched raft entry of the Leader (LIST NODES) last_activity = "",                           -- date and time of the last contact with a follower.
+  type          = "",                           -- Type fo this node, for example: Leader, Follower, Worker status        = "",                           -- progress status of the node, for example: Probe, Replicate, Snapshot (cluster) or Running (nocluster). match         = 0,                            -- is the index of the highest known matched raft entry (LIST NODES) match_leader  = 0,                            -- is the index of the highest known matched raft entry of the Leader (LIST NODES) last_activity = "",                           -- date and time of the last contact with a follower.
 Leader has NULL.
 (LIST NODES)